topicos20152/WEB/README.md

 ```
 When you run <a href="http://gulpjs.com/" target="_blank">gulp</a>, a process will start, this process
 is responsible to watch your assets and:
-  1. Check, concat and minify every single js file inside `app/assets/scripts/src/` to the `app/assets/scripts/main.min.js` file (the only one we use in your HTML).
+  1. Check, concat and minify every single js file inside `app/assets/scripts/src/` into the `app/assets/scripts/main.min.js` file (the only one we use in your HTML).
-  2. Check, concat, prefix and minify the css files inside `app/assets/styles/src/` to the `app/assets/styles/main.min.css` file.
+  2. Check, concat, prefix and minify the css files inside `app/assets/styles/src/` into the `app/assets/styles/main.min.css` file.
   3. Run the <a href="http://sass-lang.com/" target="_blank">sass</a> compiler (<a href="http://alistapart.com/article/why-sass" target="_blank">why sass?</a>).
   4. Keep watching every change in your js and css files.